 CORNEL WEST: Absolutely.

-CORNEL WEST: I would ditto that, I think.
-Absolutely.
-Absolutely.
-I mean, it’s something that you think that black people and other people have struggled so hard to create spaces at the top for black people, and then to use such brilliance in the form of service to mendacious imperial elites.
+CORNEL WEST: I mean, it’s something that you think of black people and other people who struggled so hard to create spaces at the top for black people, and then to use such brilliance in the form of service to mendacious imperial elites.

-TONI MORRISON: It’s out now, I think —
+TONI MORRISON: It’s out now, my dear.

 CORNEL WEST: It’s out right now?

 TONI MORRISON: Well, May.
+May, May, May, May.

-CORNEL WEST: And it’s a definitive text, it’s in the great the legacy of A. Leon Higginbotham and Charles Hamilton Houston and he makes a point that I think we need to keep in mind.
-There was Brown One and Brown Two.
+CORNEL WEST: And it’s a definitive text.
+It’s in the great legacy of A. Leon Higginbotham and Charles Hamilton Houston.
+And he makes a point that I think we need to keep in mind.
+There was Brown 1 and Brown 2.
 And it’s important to keep the two connected.
-One was a historic decision that had to do with undermining this vicious form of segregation in tax supported public schools, but Brown Two, to use that Latin phrase "festina lente", "with all deliberate speed."
-It was that phrase that constituted the rationalization for the glacier-like movement of those precious black kids into those schools.
-And we’ve got a large number of our fellow citizens who have been highly creative in ensuring that that integrated school system does not take place to this very moment.
+One was a historic decision that had to do with undermining this vicious form of segregation in tax-supported public schools.
+But Brown 2, we use that Latin phrase, festina lente, “with all deliberate speed.”
+And it was that phrase that constituted the rationalization for the glacier-like movement of those precious black kids into those schools.
+And we’ve got a large number of our fellow citizens who have been highly creative in ensuring that that integrated school system does not take place, to this very moment.

 TONI MORRISON: Well, OK.
-“Could you speak about black leadership in America.
-What are the conditions we need — to change?
-This begs the question that we need it, and there isn’t any.
-Or that it’s not working or something.
+“Could you speak about black leadership in America?
+What are the conditions we need to change?”
+This begs the question that we need it, and there isn’t any, or it’s not working or something.
 What do you think?

-CORNEL WEST: Well, when I talked about mediocrity in terms of leadership, I was making a multiracial statement. (laughter) But, we have to keep in mind the different levels of leadership.
-In a democracy, the real leadership is on the ground.
+CORNEL WEST: Well, when I talked about mediocrity in terms of leadership, I was making a multiracial statement.
+You know what I mean?
+But we’ve got to keep in mind there’s different levels of leadership.
+I mean, in a democracy, the real leadership is on the ground.
 We are the leaders we’re looking for.
-It’s in the Demos, it’s in the grassroots activists.
-You are have television leadership.
-You have elected leadership.
-Television leadership, you have a small slice of courageous, prophetic folk.
-Elected leadership, you have a smaller slice of prophetic, courageous folk.
-Most of the major leaders in this society are grassroots leaders.
-And that’s what Martin was, that what Fanny was, Fanny Lou Hamer, that’s what Myles Horton, our dear white brother, that’s what Rabbi Abraham Joshua Heschel.
-They were grassroots leaders.
-It’s the spilling over of that high quality grassroots leadership from the Demos into the political system and the economic system.
+It’s under this demos.
+It’s grassroot activists.
+You’ve got television leadership.
+You’ve got elected leadership.
+Television leadership, you’ve got a small slice of courageous, prophetic folk.
+Elected leadership, you’ve got a smaller slice of prophetic, courageous folk.
+Most of the major leaders in this society are grassroot leaders.
+And that’s what Martin was.
+That’s what Fanny was, Fanny Lou Hamer.
+That’s what Myles Horton, our dear white brother, that’s what Rabbi Abraham Joshua Heschel — they were grassroot leaders.
+And it’s the spilling over of that high-quality grassroot leadership from the demos into the political system and the economic system.